cookedzera/RetroQuery/README-langchain.md

-# LangChain AI Agent with Groq Mixtral and Ethos Network
+# LangChain AI Agent with Groq Llama 3.3 and Ethos Network

-This implementation provides a complete LangChain AI agent that uses Groq's Mixtral model and integrates with the Ethos Network API for Web3 reputation data.
+This implementation provides a complete LangChain AI agent that uses Groq's Llama 3.3 70B model and integrates with the Ethos Network API for Web3 reputation data.

 ## 🚀 Quick Start